devsecops/restacker/docs/05-GETTING_STARTED.md

 For example, if you needed curl installed, you could enter the command 'sudo yum install curl'.
 This will cause curl to be installed after the instance is booted.

+####Diagram

+The relationships between these four files are represented in this diagram.
 ![alt tag](Restacker.png)

 ##Execution